 - 10. Any applicant for postgraduate study who a department, faculty, institute or partner institution (hereafter 'department') intends to recommend for an offer of admission must be interviewed, unless one of the exemptions described in this section applies.
 The interview must be conducted in accordance with this policy and before the recommendation is made to the relevant Degree Committee. - 11.
-An interview is not required if an applicant is a current student at the University and the following conditions apply: - the interview is not a competitive interview;
+An interview is not required if an applicant is a current student at the University and the following conditions apply: - the interview is not a competitive interview; - the decision by the department to recommend admission is taken by more than one University staff member.

-- the decision by the department to recommend admission is taken by more than one University staff member. - 12.
-An interview is not required if an applicant held an offer for the same course in the preceding year and has reapplied, unless the interview is competitive in which case the requirement stands. - 13.
+- 12. An interview is not required if an applicant held an offer for the same course in the preceding year and has reapplied, unless the interview is competitive in which case the requirement stands. - 13.
 An interview is not required if a course is exempt from the interview requirement.
 Such an exemption cannot be given in the case of doctoral study.
 For any other postgraduate research course, the exemption must be granted by the Postgraduate Admissions Committee (PAC).
 For a postgraduate taught (PGT) course, a Degree Committee may exempt a course, unless the course forms the initial component of an integrated doctoral programme.
 In making this decision the Degree Committee should consider the same issues and evidence as if the decision was made by PAC, as set out in para.
-14. In such a case, it should be noted that: - the exempted course must be registered as such with PAO by emailing pg.admissions@caosupport.admin.cam.ac.uk; - the exemption must be reviewed after its second year (i.e. after admitted students have completed their first year) and every five years thereafter; - paras 16 and 17, below, still apply. - 14.
-An exemption request to PAC must cover the following points in relation to a course: - the admissions assessment process used, including whether this utilises a gathered field or is on a rolling basis and how borderline cases will be determined (which might be by interview, on an exceptional basis); - the academic requirements for the course; - why an interview is not considered necessary to ensure the appropriate quality and preparedness of students recommended for admission (data covering the offer-to-places ratio and from student experience surveys is likely to be relevant here); - the information provided to applicants to enable them to make an informed decision as to their own suitability for the course; - how candidates from a widening participation background are given the opportunity to exhibit their strengths without interview; - identified risks from the absence of interview (e.g. in relation to fraud or reputation) and mitigations. - 15.
+14. In such a case, it should be noted that: - the exempted course must be registered as such with PAO by emailing: internal@postgraduate.study.cam.ac.uk; - an exemption must be reviewed two years after its first agreement (i.e. ahead of its third year of operation) and every five years thereafter; - paras 16 and 17, below, still apply. - 14.
+An exemption request to PAC must cover the following points in relation to a course: - how the admissions assessment process ensures the academic quality of students without interview (for example through stretching academic requirements, the use of a gathered field or because of a high offer-to-places ratio) and how borderline cases will be determined (which might be by interview, on an exceptional basis); - whether the information provided to applicants to enable them to make an informed decision as to their own suitability for the course; - whether the information provided to offer holders ensures students' preparedness for starting the course; - how candidates from a widening participation background are given the opportunity to exhibit their strengths without interview; - identified risks from the absence of interview (e.g. in relation to fraud or reputation) and mitigations. - 15.
 An exemption request to PAC must also cover how and when the application assessment process will be reviewed, in the light of progress and outcomes data for those students admitted.
-Where an exemption is agreed, PAC will review it after its second year (i.e. after admitted students have completed their first year) and every five years thereafter. - 16.
-Where an exemption is agreed, a department may still choose to interview some candidates and are recommended to do so where the decision on a recommendation for admission is uncertain.
+Where an exemption is agreed, PAC will review it two years after its first agreement (i.e. ahead of its third year of operation) and every five years thereafter. - 16.
+Where an exemption is agreed, a department may still choose to interview some candidates and are recommended to do so where the decision on a recommendation for admission is uncertain. - 17.
+There is a separate requirement to interview all applicants requiring an academic case.
+In most instances, this is met through an admissions interview.
+If a course has an admissions interviews exemption, an academic case interview is still, in general, required.
+There are two exceptions: (i) if an additional academic case interview exemption has been agreed by PAC for the course; (ii) if the need for an academic case